CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 ![Analytics Toolbox for Snowflake get data](/img/sf-analytics-toolbox/sf-datamarketplace-step2-get.png)

-2. Rename the database to `SFCARTO`.
+2. Rename the database to the name of your choice.
 Next, click on _More options_ to choose all the roles to which you wish to give access to this database, accept the Terms of Use and finally click on "Create Database".

 ![Analytics Toolbox for Snowflake get data form](/img/sf-analytics-toolbox/sf-datamarketplace-step3-get.png)